 Despite the COVID-19 pandemic, a number of summer legal clinic placements are available to be completed remotely.
 The SAO is currently in communication with our partners regarding the Fall 2020 term; more information will follow.

-If you are a law student entering 3rd or 4th year, here is your opportunity to get involved in a placement focused on legislative research and development!
+The Legal Clinic Course places students in local community organizations and legal clinics.
+This is a great opportunity for law students entering the 3rd or 4th year to get involved in a placement focused on legislative research and development.

 Legal Clinic Course

 The Legal Clinic Course gives students an opportunity to enrich their legal education through practical work experience in law-related fields.
 Students work in community organizations and legal clinics providing information and assistance to socially disadvantaged individuals, under the supervision of a lawyer.

 This course promotes a deeper understanding of the legal system’s response to poverty and inequality.
 Students are confronted with the social reality of access to justice and the interrelationship between legal concerns and economic, psychological, ethical and other social problems.

 The work covers areas such as family, consumer, criminal, landlord-tenant, immigration, environmental and human rights.
 Our 16 local partner organizations include Action Réfugiés Montréal, Éducaloi, Innocence McGill, Mile End Legal Clinic and Project Genesis.

 Who should consider applying?